therossee/ThesisManagement-Group09/backend/README.md

 - DELETE `/api/thesis-proposals/:id`
     - Authenticated by a teacher, delete the proposal with the given id, of which the teacher is the supervisor
     - Requires the id of the thesis proposal to delete
     - Error if:
         - Some applications of the given thesis proposals has been accepted
+        - There are no thesis proposal with the given id
+        - The thesis is already expired
+        - The supervisor is not the owner of the thesis proposal
+- PATCH `/api/thesis-proposals/archive/:id`
+    - Authenticated by a teacher, archive the proposal with the given id, of which the teacher is the superviso
+    - Requires the id of the thesis proposal to delete
+    - Error if:
+        - Some applications of the given thesis proposals has been accepted